Moira

 Moira hosts an older demographic, ranking in the top quartile nationwide

-Moira's median age is 47, which is significantly higher than the Rest of Vic. average of 43 and substantially exceeds the national average of 38.
-The age profile shows that those aged 55-64 are particularly prominent, making up 16.9% of the population, while those aged 85+ are comparatively smaller at 1.4%.
-This concentration of 55-64 year-olds is well above the national average of 11.2%.
-Between 2021 and present, the 35 to 44 age group has grown from 10.1% to 11.4%, while the 25 to 34 cohort increased from 9.4% to 10.5%.
-Conversely, the 45 to 54 cohort declined from 14.2% to 12.3% and the 5 to 14 group dropped from 12.6% to 11.0%.
-By 2041, Moira is expected to see notable shifts in its age composition.
-The 35 to 44 age group is projected to grow by 78%, adding 258 people and reaching 590 from the current figure of 331.
-Meanwhile, the 75 to 84 group is expected to display more modest growth of 2%, with an addition of only 4 residents.
+Moira's median age is 47 years, which is significantly higher than the Rest of Vic. average of 43 and substantially exceeds the national average of 38 years.
+The age profile shows that individuals aged 55-64 are particularly prominent, making up 16.9% of the population, while those aged 85 and above comprise a smaller proportion at 1.4%.
+This concentration of individuals aged 55-64 is well above the national average of 11.2%.
+Between 2021 and present, the age group of 35 to 44 has grown from 10.1% to 11.4%, while the 25 to 34 cohort increased from 9.4% to 10.5%.
+Conversely, the 45 to 54 cohort has declined from 14.2% to 12.3%, and the 5 to 14 age group dropped from 12.6% to 11.0%.
+By 2041, Moira is expected to experience notable shifts in its age composition.
+The 35 to 44 age group is projected to grow by 78%, adding 258 people and reaching a total of 590 from the current figure of 331.
+Meanwhile, the 75 to 84 age group is expected to display more modest growth, adding only 4 residents.

 Frequently Asked Questions - Age